flowjs/ngx-flow/README.md

 ```

 ## How to use

+1. Start up server.
+There is a server example taken from [flow.js](https://github.com/flowjs/flow.js) here in `server` directory.
+In this repo you can run it using `npm run server`.

 1. First you need to initialize ngx-flow directive and export it as for example `flow` variable: